sridhar242004/MATAI/README.md

 There is no framework runtime, no bundler, no `node_modules`.
 Every third-party capability (Bootstrap, MathJax, Chart.js, GSAP) is a CDN tag, and the entire client — UI state, history, settings, six tab controllers, two chart-driven analytics views, and the canvas particle field — lives in one inline `<script>` block.

-> **A note on the animated visuals in this README:** the banner above and the diagram further down are hand-built SVGs, not screen-recorded GIFs — `assets/banner.svg` (≈5.7 KB) and `assets/flow.svg` (≈6.0 KB) combined are lighter than a single typical demo GIF frame.
+> **A note on the animated visuals in this README:** the banner, the section dividers, and the lifecycle diagram are hand-built SVGs, not screen-recorded GIFs — `assets/banner.svg`, `assets/flow.svg`, and `assets/divider.svg` total **~13.6 KB combined**, lighter than a single typical demo GIF frame.
 Every color in them (`#c9a227` gold, `#00d4f5` cyan, `#7c3aed` purple, `#04040a` void) is lifted directly from the app's own `:root` design tokens, and the orbiting-symbol motif mirrors the app's actual `.hero-orbital` component — so the README's visual identity is generated *from* the codebase's own design system, not a generic template bolted on top.
+All three respect `prefers-reduced-motion` and the below-the-fold diagram is lazy-loaded — see [Asset Performance Notes](#asset-performance-notes) for the specifics.

 ---